No-KYC exchanges: Top of the market in 2022

 1. Non-KYC Crypto Exchange Should Be Non-Custodial

 This is not 2011.
-Good part of the world knows what crypto is and that crypto exchanges exist - including law enforcement and other authorities.
-Cryptocurrencies are a financial instrument to most of them, and almost always is regulated in some way.
+Good part of the world knows what crypto is and that crypto exchanges exist - including the law enforcement.
+KYC requirements exist to prevent people from cashing out their criminal profits.

 - To trade custodial, you need to send your cryptocurrency to a wallet controlled by the exchange, giving up the control over your asset.
 (Non-custodial trading is done from a wallet only you control.)